user4815162342/stew-cli/manual.md

-        -   When a lone string is passed as the selector argument, it is parsed as a comma-delimited set of the above string-based selectors.
+        -   When a lone string is passed as the selector argument, it is parsed as a comma-delimited set of the above string-based getters.

-        -   When an Array is passed as the selector argument, any string items are parsed as one of the set of above string-based selectors.
+        -   When an Array is passed as the selector argument, any string items are parsed as one of the set of above string-based getters.
 Only one such command can be passed per item.

     -   When a command is passed as the last argument, after the list is made, this command is run for each returned item in the list, passing